matthias-prangl/hsro-inf-kp.github.io/Exercise/README.md

 Additionally you can try to implement the required methods for the Iterator trait.
 On calling the required method, the iterator should simply pop off the first element.
 You can look up the _Required Methods_ here: https://doc.rust-lang.org/std/iter/trait.Iterator.html
+In the implementation sekelton there is already the field `Item` which indicates the returned type of the iterator.

+To run the tests for the iterator you have to uncomment the tests in the `simple_stack/tests/simple_stack.rs` file.

 ### Chaning the Simple Stack to take &str